 Smith Warehouse, Bay 10, Room A262

 General InformationDegree offered:

 The Department of Art, Art History and Visual Studies offers two types of degrees under the rubric of Digital Art History and Computational Media.
-The program builds on courses and well-developed strengths at Duke University, and requires ten (10) courses over three semesters in addition to summer research.
+The program builds on courses and well-developed strengths at Duke University, and requires ten (10) courses over three or four semesters in addition to summer research.
 Students affiliate with an existing faculty research initiative, from which they will develop their own independent research project for the MA thesis, which combines written and digital project-based components.

 The Digital Art History track engages digital technologies in the research and presentation of art historical questions.
 Common themes that can be explored are visualizing process, representing change over time, contextualizing displaced objects, and creating biographies of objects or databases/collections of materials.
 The ideal candidate for the Digital Art History track seeks to engage digital tools in historical questions about works of art, buildings and cities.
 The MA provides a springboard for advanced study in art history, archaeology, architectural history, and visual or media studies.
 It also prepares students for future work in fields such as museums education and exhibition design, cultural heritage and preservation, public history, city planning, and architectural design.
 For more information see http://dukewired.org/ma